Cambalab/vue-admin/.github/CONTRIBUTING.md

 +  The `master` branch is just a snapshot of the latest stable release.
 All development should be done in dedicated branches. **Do not submit PRs against the `master` branch.**

 +  Checkout a topic branch from the relevant branch, e.g. `develop`, and merge back against that branch.
-Please follow this convention for the new branch: `issueNumber-githubUsernaame-commit-title`
+Please follow this convention for the new branch: `issueNumber-githubUsernaame-commitTitle`.

 +  Most of the contributed work should generally target the `src` folder.

-+  It's OK to have multiple small commits as you work on the PR - We may squash them before merging if necessary
++  It's OK to have multiple small commits as you work on the PR - We may squash them before merging if necessary.

 +   Make sure `npm run test` passes. (see [**development setup**](#development-setup))